SASSA Care Dependency Grant – 2026 Complete Guide

 SASSA Care Dependency Grant

-The value of the Care Dependency Grant is R2 090 per child, per month, as of 1 October 2023.
-This is an increase of R10 per grant, from 1 April 2023.
+The value of the Care Dependency Grant is R2 400 per month, as of 1 April 2026.
+The next increase will be in October 2026.

 In order to apply for the SASSA Care Dependency Grant, it is important that you meet the criteria to apply (note that these criteria are subject to change).
 The criteria is as follows: